-The Lemon LM0086 Seven-channel Stabilized Receiver is intended as a "universal" integrated full range DSMX/DSM2TM-compatible receiver.
-It combines full-range telemetry functions with the well proven Lemon stabilizer technology to provide AS3X®-type stabilization.
+The Lemon LM0087 10 channel Stabilized Receiver is intended as a "universal" integrated full range DSMX/DSM2[TM]-compatible receiver.
+It combines full-range telemetry functions1 with the well proven Lemon stabilizer technology to provide AS3X[®]-type stabilization.

-The slim line case, seven available channels and built-in barometric sensor will be particularly attractive to glider pilots requiring a compact package.
+The slim line case, 10 channels and built-in barometric sensor will be particularly attractive to glider pilots requiring complex wing surface functionality in a compact package.
 Rate Stabilization ("smooth out the bumps") is optional and if activated can be switched on and off in the air; it is likely to be attractive to most users.